mlevison/APR-Markdown-Export/post/scrummaster-tales-impediments-are-holding-back-the-team/index.md

   - "scrummaster"
   - "unit-testing"
 coverImage: "stop-sign-FreePik.jpg"
+excerpt: 'What is an impediment?
+Anything that stops the team from delivering value.
+ANYTHING.'
 ---

 ![Stop Sign.
 Image by FreePik](src/content/blog/scrummaster-tales-impediments-are-holding-back-the-team/images/stop-sign-FreePik.jpg) The team are holding a daily standup mid-sprint.
 During the meeting Tonia the world's best tester answers the obstacles question by saying: "The test server is down for the third time this week and I will spend the day writing new test cases."
 Meanwhile Doug doesn't raise any impediments but notes that he has spent his third day trying to write Unit Tests for a previously completed class (_Ed: The team doesn't know about Test Driven Development yet)_.
 This task was originally estimated to take one day.